|Lowdown on the Burroughs Range - Woodland Valley Loop|

 After the ladders climbing continues, but you are close to the summit.
 Enjoy this short section of trail with more views and some interesting rock.
 You’ll also be hugging the top of a cliff, even though trees line the trail there are still steep drops to your left.

 The grade will ease and you will reach the summit rock at 7.0 miles.
 Stop and take a moment (and a picture) at the John Burrough memorial.
 Even though the views from the “summit” ledge has grown in over the years they are still nice.
 Chris and I have made it somewhat of a tradition to have breakfast on the summit while backpacking in the Burroughs Range.

 The true summit is at 7.05 miles near a foundation block for a past fire tower.
 You now have climbed a total of 3,720′ from Woodland Valley.
 The Burroughs Range Trail will continue past the summit and you will soon reach a few lookouts on your right.
 There are great views into the Woodland Valley, of Wittenberg and Cornell and Panther and Giant Ledge.

 The trail will descend first gently then more moderately toward the Phoenicia East Branch Trail.
-Along the way, you will pass the junction with the Curtis – Ormsbee Trail (a beautiful route) and much farther down a and finally reach the end of the Burroughs Range Trail at 9.1 miles where you will turn right on the yellow blazed Phoenicia East Branch Trail.
+Along the way, you will pass the junction with the Curtis – Ormsbee Trail (a beautiful route) and much farther down a designated campsite and finally reach the end of the Burroughs Range Trail at 9.1 miles where you will turn right on the yellow blazed Phoenicia East Branch Trail.

 From the junction, you will walk on an old woods road and will find a pipe fed spring on your right.
 The woods road will be blocked as it continues onto private land and you will turn left and start a steep rocky descent to the Slide Mountain parking area.
 You have now traveled 9.85 miles from Woodland Valley.